AdobeDocs/cis-photoshop-api-docs/src/pages/general-workflow/index.md

 - You should only retry requests that have a 5xx response code.
 A 5xx error response indicates there was a problem processing the request on the server.
 - You should implement an exponential back-off retry strategy with 3 retry attempts.
 - You should not retry requests for any other response code.

-## Compatibility with Photoshop versions

-- The APIs will open any PSD created with Photoshop 1.0 or later.
-- When saving as PSD, the APIs will create PSDs compatible with the current shipping Photoshop.
-- In regards to "maximize compatibility" referenced in https://helpx.adobe.com/photoshop/using/file-formats.html#maximize_compatibility_for_psd_and_psb_files  the API's default to “yes”